zalando-nakadi/nakadi-manual/docs/api-spec-generated/paths.md

 - `hash`: Resolution of the partition follows the computation of a hash from the value of the fields indicated in the EventType's `partition_key_fields`, guaranteeing that Events with same values on those fields end in the same partition.
+Given the event type's category is DataChangeEvent, field path is considered relative to "data".

 #### Responses